jkellyjr/HackNYU/README.md

 This project was a submission for the 2018 NYU Hackathon.

 ## About the Project:
-We attempted to implement a platform for people suffering from mental health issues to track their emotional statuses by days/weeks/months/years and therapists to track these statuses in real time.
+We attempted to implement a platform for people suffering from mental health issues to track their emotional statuses by days/weeks/months/years, and for therapists to track these statuses in real time.

 ## Installation
 ```